esmnext/esmx/examples/docs/src/en/guide/frameworks/vue2.md

 ## Running the Project

-After completing the above file configurations, you can use the following commands to run the project:
+After completing the configuration, use these commands to run the project:

 1. Development mode:
 ```bash
 npm run dev
 ```

-2. Build the project:
+2. Build project:
 ```bash
 npm run build
 ```

-3. Run in production environment:
+3. Production run:
 ```bash
 npm run start
 ```

-Now, you have successfully created a Vue2 SSR application using the Esmx framework!
+Congratulations!
+You've successfully created a Vue2 SSR application with Esmx.
 Visit http://localhost:3000 to see the result.